Legal Studies Minor

 Human Rights in Global Perspective

-This course explores the theoretical meaning, both domestically and internationally, and the institutional and political aspects of human rights.
-Issues covered include the definition of human rights; the relationship between civil and political rights and economic, social and cultural rights; the meaning and impact of humanitarian and international human rights law; the impact of cultural relativism in the definition and assessment of the promotion and protection of human rights; the significance of different religious perspectives; the question of the legitimacy of humanitarian interventions and the effects of globalization on human rights perceptions and practices.
-Lecture 3 (Fall, Spring).
+This course explores the ethical aspects, both domestically and internationally, and the institutional and political aspects of human rights.
+Issues covered include the ethics of human rights; the relationship between civil and political rights and economic, social and cultural rights; the meaning and impact of humanitarian and international human rights law; the impact of cultural relativism in the definition and assessment of the promotion and protection of human rights; the significance of different religious perspectives; the question of the legitimacy of humanitarian interventions and the effects of globalization on the perception and practice of the ethics of human rights.
+Lecture 3 (Fall).

 POLS-425